 HAYLEY HANSON HIDE

 Hayley Hanson is a farmer with a passion for cattle matched only by her enthusiasm for traditional tanning.
-She is the only female tanner left in Britain to carry out the entire lengthy process herself in her micro tannery in Herefordshire.
+She is the only female tanner left in Britain to carry out the entire lengthy process herself in her micro tannery on the Welsh Border.
 Hayley tans hides from the family herd of British Blue and cross bred Hereford and Angus cows as well as cow skins from local farms and those sent to her from across the UK.
 She sends finished hides across the world to Texas, New Zealand and Australia.

 Tanning isn’t for the faint hearted.
 It’s a dirty, physically demanding job, and can take anywhere between a month and six months depending on the thickness of the hide.
 When it’s ready it is cleaned, dried and finished.